lisamurphy788/mytaxfreeshopping/README.md

  ## Credits
  ### Content
-Most of this text from this site came from the process that it currently operates in.
+Most of the text from this site came from the process that it currently operates in.
-The rules in which the system operates are available on the irish revenues website.
+The rules in which the system operates are available on the irish revenues website. (link below)

+Some code from that was thought in the Love Running project.
+Examples of this can be seen in the;

+- Website animation
+- Footer with social media links

 [Revenues Website](https://www.revenue.ie/en/vat/retail-export-scheme/vat-refund-agent.aspx)